Courtesy of Chef Dino Lubbat, Dinotto Ristorante, Chicago

 - Powdered sugar, for garnish

 Line large strainer with double layer of cheesecloth; set over deep bowl.
 Place ricotta cheese in the strainer to drain excess liquid.
-Cover with plastic wrap and refrigerate overnight.
+Cover with plastic wrap and refrigerate overnight, or at least 8 hours.
 Squeeze out as much liquid as possible, discarding liquid.

 In a medium bowl, mix drained cherries, 1 cup sugar, liqueur and lemon juice.
 Marinate for at least one hour.
 Drain the cherry mixture, reserving liquid.
 Spread out two cups of cherries on layers of paper towels to dry for filling; reserve remaining cup of cherries for sauce.

-On a sheet of parchment or wax paper, stack 6 sheets of phyllo on top of each other, lightly spraying each sheet with cooking spray.
-Starting with long side closest to you, about 2 inches from edge of dough, spoon thickened ricotta mixture lengthwise in a 3-inch-wide log, leaving a 3-inch plain border on short sides.
-Press drained cherries lightly into top of ricotta mixture, spacing evenly.
-Add a top layer of ricotta cheese mixture.
+Unroll and cover phyllo with plastic wrap and then a slightly damp towel to prevent drying out.
+On a sheet of parchment or wax paper, layer 6 sheets of phyllo lightly spraying each sheet with cooking spray.
+Starting with long side closest to you, about 2 inches from edge of dough, spoon 1 portion of the thickened ricotta mixture lengthwise in a 3-inch-wide log, leaving a 3-inch plain border on short sides.
+Press 1/4 of the drained cherries lightly into top of ricotta mixture, spacing evenly.
+Add a another portion of ricotta cheese mixture on top.
 Roll the phyllo starting at long side closest to you, fold up dough over filling.
 Gradually roll up strudel, enclosing filling completely.
 Pinch ends to seal.
 Spray the outside of the strudel with cooking spray for a golden brown strudel.

 Using the parchment paper, transfer strudel to baking sheet, seam side down.
-Repeat this process two more times to make three strudels.
+Repeat this process three more times to make four strudels.
 Cut several 1-inch long scores along top.
-Bake strudels in a preheated 375°F oven for about 30 minutes or until they are firm and golden brown (strudel may crack and juices may spill onto sheet).
+Bake strudels 30 minutes or until they are firm and golden brown (strudel may crack and juices may spill onto sheet).
 Run thin knife under strudel to loosen.
 Cool on sheet.